teaglewh/human_fMRI_recruiting/README.md

 # How to use this code: Instructions for use

 The potential study participant will email you expressing their interest in the study.
+Note that you will need to be connected to the VPN/the network to run this code.

 1. Click on the email in your inbox to open it in the main window of your Outlook application.
 2. Click on the After Initial Email button.
 If Outlook asks you whether you want to enable macros, click yes.